TUB-SSI-Edu/ELMO2EDS/README.md

 A first example outline can be found [here](https://github.com/pherbke/schoolDiploma).

+### custom templates
+You can add your own conversion template.
+Take a look at `templates/_blank.js` for a blank example.

 ## Problems
 Not all data required for a verifiable credential exists in the input file.
-This data has to be collected to successfully convert.
+This data has to be collected to successfully convert to that specific format.

 ### optional quality of life features
 - [ ] read xlm directly from pdf document
 - [x] enclose converter into a websevice with REST API
+- [ ] implement reverse conversion jsonld -> xml